The

 purpose of teaching and instructing His people concerning His plan of

 redemption and our personal relationship to Him.
-THE APPOINTED PLACE

 The